Secrets of Successful Blogging

 When deciding where to start your blog, you have two choices: Wordpress.com or Blogger.com.
 ALL the other free sites have major downsides, the main one being transferability - so don't be tempted by fancy "website builders", they are traps!

 Most seasoned bloggers will say, "if you're serious about blogging, forget the free sites - sign up with a hosting company and create a blog on their server with Wordpress software".
+That's called "self-hosting".
 Having helped several newbies launch their very first blog, I disagree!
-It's the most powerful way to run a blog - but if you're not technically-minded, getting started can be very daunting indeed.
+Self-hosting is the most powerful way to run a blog - but if you're not technically-minded, getting started can be very daunting indeed.

 I prefer to start newbies on Wordpress.com.
 It uses exactly the same software, but you don't have to manage complicated installation or maintenance - it's all done for you.
-That means that when you're ready to take blogging seriously, it's child's play to move your blog over to a hosting company, and you don't have to redo everything or learn the ropes all over again.
+That means that when you're ready to take blogging seriously, it's child's play to move your blog over to self-hosting, and you don't have to redo everything or learn the ropes all over again.